 Working With His Wife to Dismantle Drug-Peddling Prison Gang

 This is the fourth installment in a series of profiles featuring DEA special agents, diversion investigators, chemists, and more.
-Learn about the tough but fulfilling, fascinating, and vital work these DEA personnel do, as well as the many different ways to get involved in fighting drug abuse.
+Learn about the tough but fulfilling, fascinating, and vital work these DEA personnel do, as well as the many different ways to get involved in fighting drug misuse.